joshua3D/LFSR/README.md

 // we don't create and get in the same step, to avoid confusion Coords nextCoordinate = lfsr.Value;

+// we know the LFSR has generated every possible value for our domain when Finished returns true if(lfsr.Finished)
+{
+ // OnFinish();
+}
 ```

 [A demonstration of the LFSR generating 1,200 cells](https://youtu.be/77TmBRx6myM)